A quantum algorithm for modular flow: Introduction

 The technical result is summarized in the following theorem: \begin{thm} For a block-encoded state $\rho$ with smallest non-zero eigenvalue $1/\kappa$, we can $\epsilon$-approximate the modular flow $O(t)$ of an operator $O$ with respect to $\rho$ for a modular time $t$, i.e. implement an operator $\tilde O(t)$ such that

 with a query complexity of

-queries to the encoding of $\rho$, where $\tilde O$ indicates the suppression of logarithmic factors. \end{thm}
+queries to the encoding of $\rho$, where $\tilde O$ indicates the suppression of sub-logarithmic factors. \end{thm}

 We also describe three other relevant extensions.
-First, we comment on the utility of modular flow in extracting the chiral central charge of a many-body system.
-Second, we argue that in the context of the Jafferis-Lamprou-Gao proposal relating modular flow for holographic quantum systems to bulk proper time evolution, bulk correlation functions can in principle be evaluated with our modular flow prescription, allowing for experimental verification of the results of Gao and Lamprou \cite{gao_seeing_2022}.
-Finally, we show that our construction can be used to estimate the von Neumann entropy for an $n$-dimensional system to $\epsilon$-additive precision with probability $1-\delta$, a task which is known to have a query complexity of $\Omega(n^2 \log(1/\delta)/\epsilon)$ \cite{gur_sublinear_2021}, and this implies a lower bound on the complexity of any modular flow prescription.
+First, we argue that in the context of the Jafferis-Lamprou-Gao proposal relating modular flow for holographic quantum systems to bulk proper time evolution, bulk correlation functions can in principle be evaluated with our modular flow prescription, allowing for experimental verification of the results of Gao and Lamprou \cite{gao_seeing_2022}.
+Second, we show that our construction for modular flows can be used to estimate the von Neumann entropy of a density matrix.
+In particular, using the known query complexity lower bound for von Neumann entropy estimation~\cite{chen2025listcomplexityboundsproperty}, we show that the complexity of our algorithm for modular flow cannot be improved substantially.
+Finally, we show that the modular flow can be used to compute the modular commutator \cite{kim_modular_2022}, an entanglement quantity related to multipartite entanglement on tripartite states.

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:preliminaries}, we provide a brief review of QSVT.
-In Section~\ref{sec:modular_flow_qsvt}, we explain our main algorithm.
+In Section~\ref{sec:modular_flow_qsvt}, we provide a brief review of QSVT and explain our main algorithm.
 We discuss applications of this result in Section~\ref{sec:applications} and end with a conclusion in Section~\ref{sec:conclusions}.